Technique (album)

-Music and background
+Background and recording

 In the late 1980s, the band felt that they had to keep on playing with dance-electronic rhythms.
 Bernard Sumner reflected; "We were in this position of being known for this dance-electronic sound and it would have been daft to have just stopped doing it.
 That was the nature of the time.
 The way I saw it was we were still writing band music as well, so we'd reached a compromise."
 Peter Hook joked that the album was "an epic power struggle between the sequencers and me.
 I was resisting it valiantly, because I still wanted us to be a rock band."

-Sumner also wrote all of the lyrics.
+Sumner wrote all of the lyrics.
 When recording on the island of Ibiza, the band was heavily influenced by the environment around them and became fascinated by Balearic club music.
 Gillian Gilbert recalled, "We had Mike (Johnson, engineer) with us, so there was always somebody doing something, but it was the beginning of us not being together in the studio when we were doing things.
 It was like, 'oh you do your drums today, and I'll do the vocals tonight...'
 The songs were sort of there but there were huge chunks missing.
 You'd leave blocks and say, 'will you fill that in?
 I'm off now.'"
 The band had chosen to record in Ibiza at Hook's urging after a series of records made in "dark and horrible" London studios.
 Stephen Morris described the sound of the Balearic beat clubs on the island they began to visit as "mad!
 They'd put an acid record on and then the next one would be a Queen one—it was schizophrenic, really.
 It'd be something really Spanish and then something really daft.
 It was a really odd mix but it all seemed to make sense when you were there.
 I don't know why that was.
 Maybe because we were all a bit out of our brains."

-Following four months spent in Ibiza (with the album "20% complete", according to Sumner), the band shifted to Peter Gabriel's Real World Studios to finish recording, which Sumner referred to as a "much more sober atmosphere".
+Following four months spent in Ibiza (with the album "20% complete", according to Sumner), the band shifted to Peter Gabriel's Real World Studios in Wiltshire to finish recording, which Sumner referred to as a "much more sober atmosphere".

-For Hook, "Technique sounds fantastic [...] considering it's not an Ibizan dance record.
-I think it catches a summer sound really brilliantly."
-Morris mentioned that the album had an "end of term, last day of school feel about it".
+Release and promotion

 To promote the album, music videos were produced for the three singles.
 An instrumental version of "Vanishing Point" was used at the time on the BBC series Making Out.

 John Denver's publishing company later filed a lawsuit, alleging that the guitar break in "Run" too closely resembled Denver's "Leaving on a Jet Plane".
 The case was settled out of court.